greenstone-development/Crypto-Chart-Contracts/README.md

 ## Run

 The deployment output will give you the contract addresses as they are deployed.
-You can then use these contract addresses in conjunction with Hardhat tasks to perform operations on each contract
+You can then use these contract addresses in conjunction with Hardhat tasks to perform operations on each contract.

+### Setting Environment Variables
+You can set these in your `.env` file if you're unfamiliar with how setting environment variables work.
+Check out our [.env example](https://github.com/greenstone-development/Crypto-Chart-Contracts/blob/main/.env.example).
+If you wish to use this method to set these variables, update the values in the .env.example file, and then rename it to '.env'

+Don't commit and push any changes to .env files that may contain sensitive information, such as a private key!
+If this information reaches a public GitHub repository, someone can use it to check if you have any Mainnet funds in that wallet address, and steal them!

+If you plan on deploying to a local [Hardhat network](https://hardhat.org/hardhat-network/) that's a fork of the Ethereum mainnet instead of a public test network like Kovan, you'll also need to set your `MAINNET_RPC_URL` [environment variable.](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html) and uncomment the `forking` section in `hardhat.config.js`.
+You can get one for free at [Alchemy's site.](https://alchemyapi.io/).

+You can also use a `PRIVATE_KEY` instead of a `MNEMONIC` environment variable by uncommenting the section in the `hardhat.config.js`, and commenting out the `MNEMONIC` line.

 ### Chainlink Price Feeds